Language

 1. Create an account at socinet.go.kr

-2. Apply for the Pre-Evaluation, or submit a TOPIK Level 2 exemption request if you hold a valid score
+2. Apply for the Pre-Evaluation, or request placement by your TOPIK level if you hold a valid score

 3. Take the Pre-Evaluation and check your stage assignment result